pstadler/keybase-gpg-github/README.md

 $ brew install --cask gpg-suite
 ```

-Once installed, open Spotlight and search for "GPGPreferences", or open system preferences and select "GPGPreferences"
+Once installed, open Spotlight and search for "GPG Suite", or open system preferences and select "GPG Suite"

 Select the Default Key if it is not already selected, and ensure "Store in OS X Keychain" is checked: